 Note that parenthetical ratings in Table 2 are arbitrary and are intended for comparing the UV-C resistances of the different materials (e.g., in the elastomer/sealant section of the table, copper-cured RTV is more resistant to UV-C than acetic-acid-cured RTV) on a linear scale.
-The polymers were rated based on surface crater formation (loss of mass), whereas the other materials were based on mass loss and/or changes in flexibility.
+The polymers were rated based on surface crater formation (loss of mass), whereas the other materials were based on weight loss and/or changes in flexibility.

 The usefulness of the photodegradation ratings in Table 2 have to be weighed with many factors, such as level of irradiance, thickness of component, and function of the component.
-For example, although a drip pan made from LDPE would perform much better than one made from PBT or HDPE according to the table, the difference in performance would become minimal below $1000~\mu\mathrm{W/cm^2}.$ Also, the pan's thickness may require several years before any fissures or leaks would occur.
-On the other hand, electrical wiring with thin (2 mil) polyvinyl formal insulation would inhibit an electrical short (assuming a 50% loss of insulation) for over eight years when exposed to $11~000~\mu\mathrm{W/cm^2},$ whereas wire insulated with polyimide may short in less than one year.
+For example, although a drip pan made from LDPE would perform much better than one made from PBT or HDPE according to the table, the difference in performance would become minimal below 1000 μ W/cm2.
+Also, the pan's thickness may require several years before any fissures or leaks would occur.
+On the other hand, electrical wiring with thin (2 mil) polyvinyl formal insulation would inhibit an electrical short (assuming a 50% loss of insulation) for over eight years when exposed to 11,000 μ W/cm2, whereas wire insulated with polyimide may short in less than one year.

-Other processing factors, such as material porosity, fillers, plasticizers, extrusion temperature, etc., also affect performance of the selected material (e.g., LDPE performed better under UV-C than HPDE, and polyvinyl chloride samples with different fillers and obtained from two different sources degraded quite differently) (Kauffman 2011, 2012, 2017).
+Other processing factors, such as material porosity, fillers, plasticizers, extrusion temperature, etc., also affect performance of the selected material (e.g., LDPE performed better under UV-C than HPDE, and polyvinyl chloride samples with different fillers and obtained from two different sources degraded quite differently) (Kauffman 2011).
 Materials can be engineered to withstand UV-C, for example, by adding UV-C absorbers such as benzophenones for polyvinyl chloride or benzotriazoles and hydroxyphenyltriazines for polycarbonate.

-Lower doses of UV-C exposure to organic materials, or those typically sized for cooling coil surface treatment, showed much slower rates of degradation (Kaufman 2017).
 Although UV-C photodegradation is of concern, with the selection of the proper material or metallic shielding of other components, the problem is significantly reduced and components can be expected to meet product design life.
-As a simple, practical approach, it is wise to shield all organic material components within 1.5 m of the UV lamp.
+As a simple, practical approach, it is wise to shield all organic material components within about 5 ft of the UV lamp.